Understanding Mentalization

 In complex cases, fragmented care can become part of the problem — when providers work in silos, the young person or family may experience inconsistent messaging, competing priorities, and a lack of coherent support.
 AMBIT addresses this by helping the network around the client mentalize more effectively — not just the client themselves, but the professionals involved in their care.

 Kyle's AMBIT training allows him to work not only with individual clients but also to support and consult with treatment teams, schools, and multi-agency networks to create more coordinated, mentalization-informed care.
-This systems-level perspective is especially valuable for adolescents and families navigating multiple touchpoints across mental health, education, and social services.
+This systems-level perspective is especially valuable for adolescents and families involved with multiple touchpoints across mental health, education, and social services.

 Core AMBIT Pillars